Skip to content

 dart_frog dev

-On its first startup, the server will automatically connect to your MongoDB database and seed it with initial data (countries, topics, users, etc.).
-This seeding process is idempotent, meaning you can safely restart the server multiple times without creating duplicate data.
+On its first startup, the server automatically connects to your MongoDB database and seeds it with initial data (countries, topics, users, etc.).
+This process is idempotent, meaning you can safely restart the server multiple times without creating duplicate data.